 Your child’s doctors may recommend a dental exam before your child begins treatment at Children's Cancer Center.
 Cancer or treatment for it may cause any dental-related infection to get worse, so they’ll want to be sure your child’s mouth is healthy before treatment begins.

-The dentistry clinic on the sixth floor of Batson Children’s Hospital offers dental care for young patients.
+The dentistry clinic on the sixth floor of the Blair E. Batson Tower offers dental care for young patients.
 This clinic operates under the supervision of board-certified pediatric dentists and their residents who specialize in working with children who have special health needs.
 Your child’s doctor may recommend you see them.
 Since they are on site, you may arrange that visit along with an appointment at Children's Cancer Center.
 The goal is to get your child’s mouth in the healthiest shape possible before they begin cancer treatment.

 Any time someone begins cancer treatment, the risk of some mouth and tooth complications arises.
 Having those potential problems diagnosed and treated before cancer treatment can help correct some dental problems that can become worse during treatment and can potentially lead to life-threatening complications.
 The pediatric dental team also will talk to you and your child about maintaining good oral hygiene and managing some complications, such as mouth sores, that may arise with cancer.
 These complications can affect your child’s overall quality of life by making it harder for him to eat and swallow.